Marmzy/ROSE/README.md

-##ROSE: RANK ORDERING OF SUPER-ENHANCERS

-ROSE IS RELEASED UNDER THE MIT X11 LICENSE

-EXAMPLE ROSE DATA CAN BE FOUND HERE: <https://shorturl.at/nouzR>

-For details of this analysis see:
+## ROSE

+### Description

+Rank Ordering of Super-Enhancers aka ROSE is a tool for identifying super-enhancers.
+It does this by separating super-enhancers from typical enhancers using sequencing data (.bam) given a file of previsously identified constituent enhancers (.gff).
+The original ROSE tool was developed by Charles Y. Lin, David A. Orlando and Brian J. Abraham at Young Lab Whitehead Institute/MIT.
+This new ROSE version is an attempt to update the code from Python 2 to 3, use newer versions of tools, make the code more readable to allow for better in-depth understanding of the algorithm and to increase the computational speed.

+---

+### Citation

-Master Transcription Factors and Mediator Establish Super-Enhancers at Key Cell Identity Genes Warren A. Whyte, David A. Orlando, Denes Hnisz, Brian J. Abraham, Charles Y. Lin, Michael H. Kagey, Peter B. Rahl, Tong Ihn Lee and Richard A. Young.
-Cell 153, 307-319, April 11, 2013
+*Master Transcription Factors and Mediator Establish Super-Enhancers at Key Cell Identity Genes* Warren A. Whyte, David A. Orlando, Denes Hnisz, Brian J. Abraham, Charles Y. Lin, Michael H. Kagey, Peter B. Rahl, Tong Ihn Lee and Richard A. Young.
+[Cell](https://www.sciencedirect.com/science/article/pii/S0092867413003929) 153, 307-319, April 11, 2013

 and

-Selective Inhibition of Tumor Oncogenes by Disruption of Super-enhancers Jakob Lovén, Heather A. Hoke, Charles Y. Lin, Ashley Lau, David A. Orlando, Christopher R. Vakoc, James E. Bradner, Tong Ihn Lee, and Richard A. Young.
-Cell 153, 320-334, April 11, 2013
+*Selective Inhibition of Tumor Oncogenes by Disruption of Super-enhancers* Jakob Lovén, Heather A. Hoke, Charles Y. Lin, Ashley Lau, David A. Orlando, Christopher R. Vakoc, James E. Bradner, Tong Ihn Lee, and Richard A. Young.
+[Cell](https://www.sciencedirect.com/science/article/pii/S0092867413003930) 153, 320-334, April 11, 2013

-Please cite these papers when using this code.

-SOFTWARE AUTHORS: Charles Y. Lin, David A. Orlando, Brian J. Abraham

-CONTACT: <young_computation@wi.mit.edu>

-ACKNOWLEDGEMENTS: Graham Ruby

-Developed using `Python 2.7.3`, `R 2.15.3`, and `SAMtools 0.1.18`

-PURPOSE: To create stitched enhancers, and to separate super-enhancers from typical enhancers using sequencing data (.bam) given a file of previously identified constituent enhancers (.gff)
+---

-### 1. PREPARATION/REQUIREMENTS
+### Requirements

-* .bam files of sequencing reads for factor of interest and control (WCE/IgG recommended).
+- .bam files of sequencing reads for factor of interest (reads for control is recommended, but optional).
-	* .bam files must have chromosome IDs starting with "chr"
+	- .bam files must have chromosome IDs starting with "chr"
-	* .bam files must be sorted and indexed using SAMtools in order for bamToGFF.py to work. (<http://samtools.sourceforge.net/samtools.shtml>)
+	- .bam files must be sorted and indexed using [SAMtools](http://www.htslib.org/doc/samtools.html)

-Code must be run from directory in which it is stored.
-* .gff file of constituent enhancers previously identified (gff format ref: <https://genome.ucsc.edu/FAQ/FAQformat.html#format3>).
+- .gff file of constituent enhancers previously identified.
+	- Input .gff file can be [.gff3 format](https://asia.ensembl.org/info/website/upload/gff3.html) (recommended), [.gtf format](https://asia.ensembl.org/info/website/upload/gff.html), .gff format or [.bed format](https://asia.ensembl.org/info/website/upload/bed.html)
-	* .gff must have the following columns:
+	- If .gff format, the file must have the following columns:
 		* chromosome (chr#)
 		* unique ID for each constituent enhancer region
 		* start of constituent